Get Ready for UHC Day 2022: Suggested Messages

 Please see here for detailed WHO mask guidelines.
 There may be different guidelines and/or restrictions in your local setting – please follow recommendations from your local authority (e.g., see CDC guidelines) on the production of non-medical fabric masks.

-You are also encouraged to use the logos and brand guidelines below below and this year’s theme – Protect Everyone – to create your own digital or printed materials for this UHC Day.
+You are also encouraged to use the logos and brand guidelines below below and #HealthForAll to create your own digital or printed materials for this UHC Day.
+Stay tuned for the UHC Day 2022 theme messaging.